Underfall Yard: Underfall sluices

 Jessop's original designs for the harbour included a dam with an 'overfall', with the level of the water determined by the height of the dam's crest.
 As a result of the accumulation of mud and silt in the harbour, ships entering the narrow harbour were frequently being grounded.
 In 1832 Brunel was called upon to provide the solution to this problem and designed the sluice system, still in use today, to remove excesses of silt and mud.

 In place of the Overfall he constructed three shallow sluices and one deep scouring sluice, between the harbour and the New Cut, together with a dredging vessel, known as a drag boat, to scrape the silt away from the quay walls.
 Sluices 1, 2 and 4 ('shallow') are used to control the water level, while sluice 3 ('deep') removes the silt.
 When the deep sluice is opened at low tide, a powerful undertow is created which sucks the silt out of the harbour and into the river.
 Since the original introduction of the sluices, they have been changed and renewed several times but today's sluice system was installed in the 1880s.
 In March 1988, the sluice control was computerised and automated.

 Buildings

 Most of the buildings and engineering installations at the yard were constructed between 1880 and 1890 under the direction of John Ward Girdlestone.
 Many of them have been designated by English Heritage as listed buildings.

 The octagonal brick and terracotta chimney of the engine house dates from 1888, and is grade II* listed, as is the hydraulic engine house itself.
-It replaced the original pumping house which is now The Pump House visitor centre.
-It is built of red brick with a slate roof and originally contained two steam engine powered pumps.
+It replaced the original pumping house which is now The Pump House public house.
+It is built of red brick with a slate roof, and originally contained two steam-engine powered pumps.
 These were replaced in 1907 by the current electrically powered machines from Fullerton, Hodgart and Barclay of Paisley (the currently installed electric motors were manufactured by JH Holmes & Co, Hebburn-upon-Tyne and date from 1938-9).
 It powered the docks hydraulic system of cranes, bridges and locks.